JYL2027/Near-Earth-Objects-API/README.md

 -`curl -X POST <host>/data`: This route takes the CSV-formatted data from the `neo.csv` and stores the data into Redis.
 Upon running this command, you will either expect a message regarding success, failure, or that data is already stored in the database.  `success loading data` and `failed to load all data into redis`.
 - `curl` <host>/data`: This route retrieves all of the data stored inside the Redis database.
 Upon running the command, you should expect to see all of the NEO objects and their data.
 - `curl -X DELETE <host>/data`: This route deletes all of the data stored inside the Redis database.
 Upon running this command, you will either expect a message regarding success or failure in deleting all the data: `Database flushed` or `Database failed to clear`
-- `curl <host>/jobs -X POST -d '{"start_date": "date", "end_date": "date"}' -H "Content-Type: application/json"`:
+- `curl <host>/jobs -X POST -d '{"start_date": "<date>", "end_date": "<date>", "<kind>": "<kind>"}' -H "Content-Type: application/json"`:
 - `curl <host>/jobs`: This route will return all of the job IDs created by the user when posting a job.
 - `curl <host>/jobs/<jobid>`: This route returns data about a certain job.
-It will include information about the id, start, and end parameters.
+It will include information about the id, start, end, and kind parameters.
 Most importantly, it will also include the status of the job, ranging from `submitted`, `in progress`, and `complete`.
 To run this command, replace `<jobid>` with a valid job ID, which you can find using the `/jobs` route.
 An example output where the job was completed is shown below:
   ```json
    {
   "end": "2095-Oct-27",